Multifractal Fractional Ornstein-Uhlenbeck Processes: Proofs

 which shows that the function $f$ is not differentiable on $\R$ in a classical sense, as expected from a causal kernel.
-For this reason, the expression of $\mathcal J_H$ (Eq. \ref{eq:ExplicitJHU}) where enters the derivative $f'$ is questionable.
-Nonetheless, we can argue, going back to the integration by parts procedure that takes place in the decomposition proposed in Eq. \ref{eq:SplitContOmegaInTwo}, that it makes sense to use the distributional derivative (Eq. \ref{eq:DerivTestFuncVar}) in the expression of the function $\mathcal J_H$ (Eq. \ref{eq:ExplicitJHU}) that enters the expression of $\mathcal L_H$ (Eq. \ref{eq:ExpressLHle12}).
-In this case, the Dirac distribution entering in the expression of $f'$ (Eq. \ref{eq:DerivTestFuncVar}) gives no contribution, and we obtain
+For this reason, the expression of $\mathcal J_H$ (\ref{eq:ExplicitJHU}) where enters the derivative $f'$ is questionable.
+Nonetheless, we can argue, going back to the integration by parts procedure that takes place in the decomposition proposed in \ref{eq:SplitContOmegaInTwo}, that it makes sense to use the distributional derivative (\ref{eq:DerivTestFuncVar}) in the expression of the function $\mathcal J_H$ (\ref{eq:ExplicitJHU}) that enters the expression of $\mathcal L_H$ (\ref{eq:ExpressLHle12}).
+In this case, the Dirac distribution entering in the expression of $f'$ (\ref{eq:DerivTestFuncVar}) gives no contribution, and we obtain

 It is a positive, bounded and integrable function.
 To see this, we have for large negative arguments